rpcavaco/risco/README.md

 [^1]: V2 stands for "Version 2": current RISCO evolved from a much more limited preceding package.

-[^2]: RISCO JS client provides no coordinate transforms funcionality.
+[^2]: RISCO JS client provides no coordinate transforms functionality.